CCD's global team is made up of subject matter experts from member agencies.

 Kathryn Taetzsch is one of the CCD global co-leads, and also supports the Social Protection and Data Sharing Working Groups.
 She works for World Vision as Global Cash and Voucher Programming Director and has 20 years of strategic and operational humanitarian response and academic research experience in fragile, conflict- and natural disaster-affected contexts in Africa, Asia, and the Middle East, and Latin America.

-Deepa Sharma is one of the CCD global co-leads, and also the Humanitarian Business Operations Lead at Save the Children UK.
-She is responsible for the strategic leadership of the Network and leads on development of business and governance models for CCD.
-She has a background in finance, strategy, operations and change management in private and INGO sectors.
+Deepa Sharma is one of the three co-leads of CCD global and also the Humanitarian Business Operations Lead at Save the Children UK.
+She is responsible for the strategic leadership of the Network and leads on development of business and governance models, and business development for CCD.
+She has a background in finance, strategy, operations and change management from over 15 years of experience in private and INGO sectors.

 Dina Brick is one of the CCD global co-leads, and also the Senior Technical Advisor – Food Security and Markets at Catholic Relief Services.
 As a member of CRS’ Humanitarian Response Department, Dina heads CRS’ Market-Based Rapid Response and Recovery team.
 Dina has over 15 years of experience in international agriculture, food security, and cash and markets programs, based both overseas and in the U.S.

-Amos Doornbos is leading the CCD Global Group of Data Interoperability.
+Amos Doornbos leads the CCD Global Data Interoperability Working Group.
 He is also a Disaster Management Strategy & Systems Director for World Vision International.
 Amos is focused on enabling individuals to have more control over and access to their data and wrestling with issues like consent, ethics, and rights.
 Amos specializes in change management for humanitarian aid organizations and social enterprises, especially around the use of technology and building staff capacity.

-Neetu Mahil is CCD's Global Platform Coordination Lead, seconded from NRC's CashCap Roster.
-She supports CCD's collaboration managers and country networks, and works to operationalize CCD's global strategic initiatives.
-She has over 14 years of experience delivering cash and voucher assistance (CVA) and livelihoods programs in emergency contexts; conducting operational research to improve CVA design and delivery; and coordinating across stakeholders and leading diverse teams to accomplish strategic goals.
+Neetu Mahil is the CCD's Global Collaboration Lead, seconded from NRC's CashCap Roster.
+As a senior member of CCD, she provides operational leadership, technical advice and support to collaboration managers, and contributes to the development of the value proposition and future state of CCD.
+Neetu has more than 14 years of experience delivering cash and voucher assistance (CVA) and livelihoods programs in high-risk emergency contexts; conducting operational research to improve CVA design and delivery; and leading diverse teams and coordinating across stakeholders to accomplish strategic goals.

-Marieta Fitzcharles is the Impact/MEAL evidence framework and measurement lead at the CCD.
-She is also works with World Vision International as the Cash and Voucher Programming MEAL Advisor.
+Marieta Fitzcharles is the Impact & Learning lead at the CCD.
+She also works with World Vision International as the Cash and Voucher Programming MEAL Advisor.
 She has 10 years of experience working on monitoring, accountability, and accountability in diverse contexts, including 5 years working specifically with cash and voucher programmes across the Middle East.